 There are a couple of ways you can let people get in touch with you via your contact page:

 If you decide to give out an email I address, I suggest you break it up to something like –

 sample [at] sample [dot] com

 This should minimize the amount of spam you get from all of the web scrapers.

 Google recommends that your website should have a sitemap.
 A sitemap is basically just an outline of all of the content on your site that you want the search engines to see.
 Here’s what mine looks like:

-If you have no idea how to make one, and you’re using WordPress as you CMS, I highly recommend installing the free version of this SEO plugin.
-It will create the sitemap for you.
+If you have no idea how to make one, and you’re using WordPress as you CMS, I highly recommend installing the free version this SEO plugin.
+It will do the hard work and create the sitemap for you.